Lent: Jesus in the Wilderness: a Footsteps event

 However, as the story of Jesus' temptation in the wilderness is complete in itself, there was no obvious extra story that would fit with the theme.
 Instead we opted for a brief retelling of the story while the children had drinks and snacks.

-We offered additional different crafts plus an opportunity to respond or play with the materials.
 I provided a board for each station with pictures, a brief outline of the story and a couple of wondering questions.

 1 Stones and bread:We draped the pews with hessian and stood bunches of reeds along them.
 The sheet acted as a backcloth for the children to paint.
 A friend lent us some cacti in bowls and we used a long tray of sand with a pile of stones and a pile of bread rolls.
 We had six large circular stones for the children to do rubbings.